 Look at specific programs at specific institutions.
 Programs have a great deal of information online.
 Evaluate faculty and program details.
 Pick 15-25 programs to review in depth:

 - What is the curriculum like?

-- Who is doing research that interests you?
+- Who are the faculty doing research that interests you?

 - What is the reputation and ranking of the school?